Home | About me | Contact | What's new | Privacy | Search

 Historical Austin Highway Photos

-Below are historical photos of Austin Highway including the old highway to New Braunfels.
-These photos were compiled from the TxDOT photo library and the San Antonio TxDOT district office.
+Below are historical photos of Austin Highway — including the old highway to New Braunfels — along with a brief history of the route.
+The photos were sourced from the TxDOT photo library and the San Antonio TxDOT district office.

 Locations are given using the present-day roadway names.
 The photos are arranged generally from south to north.
 Click on each photo for an enlarged view.